Emmandez/meals_app_flutter/README.md

 ## About
-### Note: Do not take the recipes as references as they are only placeholders
+### Note: Do not take these recipes as reference as they are only placeholders
-This app was emulates a Recipe App.
+This app emulates a Recipe App.
 - Shows several categories of meals.
 - Each meal contains information about:
   - Ingredients